Mild weekend with a chance of rain Sunday

 Forecast Details:

-Saturday: Becoming partly cloudy, warm and humid.
-High: upper 70s – near 80 degrees.
+Today: Clouds with some sunshine, especially during the afternoon.
+Temperatures way above average for October, and a bit humid.
+High: upper 70s - near 80 degrees.

 Sunday: Mostly cloudy, humid, breezy, mild, chance few showers.
 High: mid-upper 70s.